minimalic/silverstripe-cryptoprotect/README.md

  * `style` use a "display: none" inline style
  * `none` show the input field

+> [!NOTE]
- The hash input field is always shown in browsers with disabled JS to be able to resolve the challenge by hand.
+> The hash input field is always shown in browsers with disabled JS as fallback to be able to resolve the challenge by hand.

 `show_calculation_status` - Display a loading spinner/complete checkmark and status text